Biella Cathedral

 Biella Cathedral (Duomo di Biella; Cattedrale di Santo Stefano) is a Roman Catholic cathedral in Biella, Piedmont, Italy, dedicated to Saint Stephen.
 It is the episcopal seat of the Diocese of Biella.
+The current church was built over an 11th-century Romanesque church called the Church of Santa Maria al Piano.
+Construction started in 1402 by master mason Giovanni Borri and continued until 1404 as an expression of a vow the people had made to the Madonna of Oropa for saving them from the plague of 1399.